Annie Lab @ HKU School of Future Media

 False claims, misleading factoids, unsound exaggerations, propaganda, hoaxes, rumors, questionable advertising, radical extremism coupled with bogus information, and other types of misinformation and disinformation are now being masqueraded and distributed as news.

-In October 2019, the Journalism and Media Studies Centre at the University of Hong Kong (HKU Journalism) co-established a daily fact-checking project in partnership with ANNIE (Asian Network of News & Information Educators), a not-for-profit organization focusing on news literacy education in Asia.
+In October 2019, the Journalism and Media Studies Centre at the University of Hong Kong (which now operates as a division under the School of Future Media) co-established a daily fact-checking project in partnership with ANNIE (Asian Network of News & Information Educators), a not-for-profit organization focusing on news literacy education in Asia.

 Annie Lab operates both as a fact-checking online media outlet and a training program for students.
 We believe this ‘teaching newsroom model’ complements our goal to create a community of factcheckers composed of journalists, students, and the audience, who can learn from each other as they explore evolving fact-checking techniques that can counter changing misinformation strategies.

-It is a hybrid of professional training and news literacy education based on the pedagogical models developed by ANNIE and supervised by faculty members of HKU Journalism, all of whom are former journalists who have worked in various Asian countries.
+It is a hybrid of professional training and news literacy education based on the pedagogical models developed by ANNIE and supervised by faculty members of the University of Hong Kong, all of whom are former journalists who have worked in various Asian countries.

 Our work

-As of December 17, 2022, Annie Lab has published 295 stories (our archive here) and numerous social media posts since its inception in October 2019.
+As of March 20, 2026, Annie Lab has published more than 510 stories (our archive here) and numerous social media posts since its inception in October 2019.

 It follows strict editorial guidelines, labeling systems, and standards.